Wye Moves Working Group

 CrashMap data for Wye 1998 - 2018 (excludes 'collision only' road traffic crashes).
 Data source: DfT.
 Background map: Google.

 KCC has a three step evaluation process to evaluate all highway improvement proposals.
 The first step is to check the history of the site for crashes within the last three years which resulted in personal injury.
-(To count, these crashes must have been reported and validated by Kent Police, so minor collisions are not registered on the crashmap records).
+(To count, these crashes must have been reported and validated by Kent Police, so the majority of minor collisions are not registered on the crashmap records).

 Therefore, KCC is unlikely to consider an improvement scheme for a site with no crash history, unless there is support from community representatives.
 KCC states that: